Lukas Walton: Net Worth, Life & Builders Vision Impact

 Failure modes

-• Mission drift: Mixing return expectations with mission outcomes can (without careful constraints) push organizations toward financially attractive but less impactful Opportunities.
+• Mission drift: Mixing return expectations with mission outcomes can (without careful constraints) push organisations toward financially attractive but less impactful Opportunities.

 • Opacity: Family office structures reduce third-party auditability and comparability.

-• Evaluation difficulty: Measuring system-level impact is complex and attribution noisy.
+• Evaluation difficulty: Measuring system-level impact is complex and attribution is noisy.

 • Scale challenge: Even tens of billions may be a small fraction compared to the financing needs of a global decarbonization pathway.